tiagoprn/devops/ansible_playbooks/provision-centos7/README.md

 * syslog-ng repository, version 3.10, and its corresponding binaries
 * auditd with custom configuration rules
 * Development Tools (git, svn, kernel headers, etc...)
-* Miscelaneous utilities (`sysstat` between them, with is useful to collect server metrics and persist a daily consolidated report of it on the syslog-ng log path)
+* Miscelaneous utilities: `sysstat` between them, with is useful to collect server metrics in real-time or generate reports.
+Includes a daily consolidated report of system status metrics in json format on the syslog-ng log path.
 * sysctl configuration, with focus on hardening the server
 * docker-ce repository, which provides the most recent docker
 * portainer, a docker container which provides a Web UI to managing docker containers, locally or remotely